+Protected classes.
 The Washington Law Against Discrimination prohibits employers from making preemployment inquiries about an individual’s age, sex, marital status, sexual orientation, race, creed, color, national origin, honorably discharged veteran or military status, disability, or the use of a trained guide dog or service animal by a person with a disability, unless based on a bona fide occupational qualification (BFOQ).
-The Law covers employers with eight or more employees (WA Rev. Code Sec.
-49.60.010 et seq.).
+The law covers employers with eight or more employees (Wash.
+Rev. Code § 49.60.010 et seq.).

 HIV and hepatitis C infection.
-Testing for human immunodeficiency virus (HIV) or hepatitis C as a condition of employment is prohibited, as is making employment decisions based on the results of an HIV or hepatitis C test, absent a BFOQ (WA Rev. Code Sec.
-49.60.172).
+Testing for human immunodeficiency virus (HIV) or hepatitis C as a condition of employment is prohibited, as is making employment decisions based on the results of an HIV or hepatitis C test, absent a BFOQ (Wash.
+Rev. Code § 49.60.172).

 Lie detector testing.
-With limited exceptions, employers are prohibited from requiring that applicants and employees submit to a lie detector or similar test as a condition of employment or continued employment (WA Rev. Code Sec.
-49.44.120).
+With limited exceptions, employers are prohibited from requiring that applicants and employees submit to a lie detector or similar test as a condition of employment or continued employment (Wash.
+Rev. Code § 49.44.120).

 BFOQ exception.
 According to regulations issued by ...